CrazyFedde/docs/commands.md

 #### Listing command information

-Displaying a given commands information can be done by using the help command followed by the command you want to get information about.
+Displaying a given command's information can be done by using `help` followed by the command you want to get information about.

     .help <command>

-> {tip} Command aliases can be used as well, for example `.help .sid` will displays help for the `.serverid` command.
+> {tip} Command aliases can be used as well, for example `.help .sid` will display help for the `.serverid` command.

 <a name="administration"></a>
 ## Administration